0x4447-office/0x4447_webpage_documentation/docs/products/openvpn-server.md

 The setup also have built in resilience, meaning the EC2 Instance UserData can take in two Environment variables, one for the Elastic IP ID, and the other one for the EFS ID.

 If the first ID is present the instance will always get the same IP address at boot time.
-If the the EFS ID is present we will mount that drive, and keep the OpenVPN user database on it with all the `.ovpn` profiles files for your user.
+If the the EFS ID is present we will mount that drive, and keep the OpenVPN related data on it.

 This means that even if your instance gets terminated, as long as you provide at boot time the same EFS ID, all the data and OpenVPN configuration will be preserved in the EFS drive.